Home Page

 Reading is an important part of our curriculum and is an integral part of all of our lessons.
 At St Leonard's we teach reading through:

 In EYFS Reading is taught through shared reading, using large print books and picture books.
 Pupils are taught the process of reading; learning that words and pictures have meaning.
 Through a range of practical activities children learn familiar stories.
 Pupils explore skills such as sequencing, prediction and retrieval.
-Children learn to confidently blend and segment the Read, Write Inc. phonics set 1 sounds.
+Children learn to confidently blend and segment the Read, Write Inc. phonics set 1 and 2 sounds.
 They begin to read using 'ditties'.

 In Key Stage 1, we use Read, Write Inc. for our phonics programme.
 Phonic awareness helps the development of reading by segmenting and blending sounds.
 The children will be heard reading individually and in groups using the RWI scheme until this is complete.
 Moving forward pupils explore vocabulary, prediction, sequencing, making inferences and retrieving information using VIPERS.